moneroexamples/openmonero/README.md

 They are used by [send_coins.js](https://mymonero.com/js/controllers/send_coins.js?) for providing transaction generation functionality.

 OpenMonero provides these files here: `./html/js/lib`.
-They were generated using forked of the mymonero-core-js repo: https://github.com/moneroexamples/mymonero-core-js/tree/openmonero
+They were generated using forked  `mymonero-core-js` repo: https://github.com/moneroexamples/mymonero-core-js/tree/openmonero

-However, you can compile them yourself using their orginal repository at https://github.com/mymonero/mymonero-core-js.
+However, you can compile them yourself using the orginal repository located at https://github.com/mymonero/mymonero-core-js.

 Below are instructions on how it can be done on Arch Linux.